CCWebb14/Task_Timer/README.md

 ## User Stories

-- As a user, I want to be able to name and create a new project (ex.
-CPSC210) and add it to a list of projects (ex.
+- As a user, I want to be able to name and create a new task (ex.
+CPSC210) and add it to a project (ex.
 School)
-- As a user, I want to be able to start, pause and complete a 25 minute timer, followed by a 5 minute break for a selected project.
+- As a user, I want to be able to start, pause and complete a 25 minute timer, followed by a 5 minute break for a selected task.
 If 4 cycles have been completed, I want the option to start a long break.
 - As a user, I want the option to add tags to each individual timer session, ex.
-(Term project, midterm1, final), to further specify tasks within a project.
+(Term project, midterm1, final), to further specify time spent within a task.
-- As a user I want to be able to abruptly end a timer and still have time recorded
+- As a user I want to be able to abruptly end a work timer and still have time recorded
 - As a user, I want to be able to modify the default timer durations.
 For example 25 min -> 40 min of focused work, and 5 min -> 10 min for breaks.
-- As a user, I want to be able to view a list of all of my current projects and time spent on each
+- As a user, I want to be able to view a list of all of my current tasks and time spent on each
-- As a user, I want to see a visual breakdown of my projects, such as pie charts (breakdown of individual project time) and bar graphs (x-axis date, y-axis time spent)
+- As a user, I want to see a visual breakdown of my tasks, such as pie charts (breakdown of individual project time) and bar graphs (x-axis date, y-axis time spent)